prettydiff/webserver/readme.md

 * Easy management of multiple web servers
 * Easy management of multiple docker containers
 * Provides a command terminal in the browser
+* Provides a HTTP test tool for sending arbitrary requests and receiving responses.
+* Provides a DNS lookup tool that can check a custom variety of record types.

 ### Local Servers
 * Built in proxy and redirection of both internally served assets and externally available locations